SreeSree2004/videogenerator/README.md

 to find background footage that is non-copyright, you can find it [here](https://www.youtube.com/results?search_query=minecraft+parkour+footage+no+copyright), download it [here](https://downloaderto.com/engf/), and edit the dimensions [here](https://canva.com). <br>
 --

-6. `pip install requirements.txt`
+6. pip install requirements.txt
-7. `python main.py`
+7. python main.py
-8. `for automatic youtube uploading, you must sign up for the google cloud api. do that.`
+8. for automatic youtube uploading, you must sign up for the google cloud api. do that.
-9. `ready to upload videos will be located in the youtube folder.`
+9. ready to upload videos will be located in the `youtube` directory.

-# Tutorial in the Making!
+# Tutorial coming soon!